Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows: Results

 \section{Results}

-We start by analyzing the accretion flow onto the sink and formation of the accretion disk around it.
-As a next step, we follow the effects of the radiation feedback and development of the radiation-driven outflow.
+We start by analyzing the accretion flow onto the sink and the formation of the accretion disk around it.
+As a next step, we follow the effects of the radiation feedback and the development of the radiation-driven outflow.
 Finally, we present the ionization map of the region.
+Our figures present the time-dependent evolution of various functions during $t\sim 0-3,200$\,yr, and radial profiles of these functions in the range of $r\sim 10^{-4}-1$\,pc and sometimes beyond.
+While the resolution used here is $1.3\times 10^{-5}$\,pc, the short timescales corresponding to $r\sim 10^{-5}-10^{-4}$\,pc makes the radial profiles there unreliable, and, therefore, we omit them.